micahyoung/bosh-vmrun-cpi-release/README.md

    vmrun list | grep vmx | while read vmx; do [ -d $(dirname $vmx) ] || mkdir $(dirname $vmx); [ -f $vmx ] || curl -L https://github.com/micahyoung/bosh-vmrun-cpi-release/raw/v1.0.0/src/bosh-vmrun-cpi/test/fixtures/test.vmx -o $vmx; vmrun stop $vmx hard; done
    ```
    * Reattempt operation

+### Recovery from a hard-shutdown

+If you have shutdown the physical machine running the Workstation/Fusion, your VMs are likely in a very inconsistent state.
+There are at least two ways to go about recovering

+#### Delete all state and recreate all VMs:

+1. Stop all running VMs
+1. Remove entire vm-store-path directory
+1. Remove any BOSH deployment `state.json` files
+1. Redeploy all VMs